 StarTools is a new type of image processing engine.
 It tracks your signal and its noise component as you process.

 The result?
-Superior signal fidelity, image quality, user-friendliness and capabilities compared to any other software.
+Superior signal fidelity, detail, quality, user-friendliness and capabilities compared to any other post-processing software.

 StarTools is a new type of image processing application for astrophotography that tracks signal and noise propagation as you process.